 The grievant and respondent are permitted to: (1) call witnesses on their behalf, (2) question any witness who testifies at the hearing, (3) introduce evidence, and (4) call additional witnesses to rebut previous testimony.
 All UFGC hearing communications must be carried out with an atmosphere of collegial inquiry.
 Disrespectful participants may be directed to leave the hearing.

-The provost’s office must arrange for an audio recording of the hearing at no cost to the grievant/respondent.
-The provost’s office must provide the grievant/respondent a copy of the audio recording within five (5) business days from the conclusion of the hearing.
-The provost’s office is responsible for maintaining the audio recording in accordance with the UNT record retention schedule.
+The provost’s office must arrange for a transcript of the hearing at no cost to the grievant/respondent.
+The provost’s office must provide the grievant/respondent a copy of the transcript within five (5) business days from the conclusion of the hearing.
+The provost’s office is responsible for maintaining the transcribed file(s) in accordance with the UNT record retention schedule.

 Hearing Format.
 Formal rules of court, formal rules of evidence, and Roberts Rules of Order do not apply at a UFGC hearing.
 The suggested timeframes for each part of the grievance hearing may be extended by the UFGC in interest of fairness.
 The following format applies to UNT UFGC hearings: